swthemathwiz/stubby-wrench/README.md

     └── Round-Anything/
 ```

-Alternately, if you're building on Linux, `make local-libraries` should fetch all the files
+Alternatively, if you're building on Linux, `make local-libraries`
-and place them in the local directory "./libraries".
+should fetch all the files and place them in the local directory
+"./libraries".
 Then, you can set the environment variable
 [OPENSCADPATH](https://wikibooks.org/wiki/OpenSCAD_User_Manual/Libraries#Setting_OPENSCADPATH)
 to include that directory in OpenSCAD's library search path.